wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 version_mgmt:
 ---

+**Highlights:**

+1. Despite raising many valid points, I think this paper is mainly complaining about the slow storage / lacking more "primitive" or "data-centric" interface for directly accessing high-throughput storage, and lack of communication capabilities between functions.

 This paper performs a thorough study on serverless and highlights several drawbacks of serverless computing.
 The paper begins by observing that serverless has become a popular choice for cloud computing due to its support for multitenancy and simplicity of management.
 To elaborate: On traditional cloud computing platforms,